Topaz Video AI Anime Upscaling (2026): Gaia Model vs UniFab Kairo, Tested

 What is the best Topaz model for anime?

-Gaia is the best Topaz Video AI model for anime, animation, and CGI sources.
-It's specifically trained on cel-art, line work, and flat color regions, producing cleaner edges and better color stability than the live-action-focused Proteus, Rhea, or Iris models.
+Gaia is the best Topaz Video AI model for anime, animation, and CGI sources — but note Topaz has no model officially branded "anime."
+Gaia (Gaia CG for line work; Gaia 2 Animation in the cloud/API catalog) is trained on animated and computer-generated content, producing cleaner edges and better color stability than the live-action-focused Proteus, Rhea, or Iris models.
 For anime upscaling outside Topaz, UniFab Kairo (the Animation Model) is faster and arguably sharper.

 Is Topaz Video AI good for anime?

-Yes, Topaz video ai anime upscaling via Gaia produces solid 4K output from 720p/1080p anime sources.
+Yes, Topaz Video AI anime upscaling via the Gaia model produces solid 4K output from 720p/1080p anime sources.
 Line edges stay clean, colors stay stable.
-The trade-offs are slow render times (~6 fps on RTX 4070), occasional motion-edge softening, and the $299/year subscription.
+The trade-offs are slow render times (~6 fps on RTX 4070), occasional motion-edge softening, no dedicated anime model, and a subscription that starts at $299/year.
 For pure anime workflows, UniFab Kairo finished the same clip in roughly half the time with sharper detail in our tests.

 What are the best Topaz settings for anime?

-The best topaz settings for anime are: Gaia model, 4K output, source-matched frame rate, Sharpen 0, Recover Detail 0–10, Reduce Noise 0–5, HEVC codec, 30+ Mbps bitrate.
+The best topaz settings for anime are a community-informed baseline, not an official Topaz preset: Gaia model (Gaia CG), 4K output, source-matched frame rate, Sharpen 0, Recover Detail 0–10, Reduce Noise 0–5, HEVC codec, 30+ Mbps bitrate.
 Avoid sharpening — anime line art is already sharp, and sharpening creates halos.
 Avoid frame interpolation on cel-animated content because it disrupts intentional "on twos" timing.
+Some forum users prefer Proteus or a CUGAN pre-pass, so preview on your own source.

 Topaz Gaia vs UniFab Kairo — which is better for anime?

-UniFab Kairo is faster (~2×) and produces sharper line work in side-by-side tests on identical 720p → 4K anime sources.
-Gaia remains a competent baseline.
+UniFab Kairo is faster (~2× on typical sub-1080p sources) and produces sharper line work in side-by-side tests on identical 720p → 4K anime sources.
+The Topaz Gaia model remains a competent baseline.
 The choice often comes down to ecosystem: if you already pay for Topaz Video AI for other models, Gaia is fine; if you're picking a new tool specifically for anime, Kairo is the better default.

 Can Topaz upscale anime to 8K?